All aboard . . . Sunflower scheme boost for disabled train travellers - All Together Now

 While some rail companies also have their own schemes to enable people to discreetly identify themselves as potentially needing extra help, all operators will now recognise the Sunflower symbol, currently used by UK airports, venues, supermarkets, the NHS and some emergency services.
 This will mean passengers can choose to be part of one scheme as they move between train travel and other parts of everyday life.

 Passengers can collect a lanyard at ticket offices across England, Scotland and Wales.
+Or online here